niplav/site/considerations_on_cryonics.md

 ### Preservation Cost

 There are several different methods of funding cryonics, the most popular of which seems to be life insurance.
-I haven't spent much time investigating the exact inner workings of life insurances, so I will make the assumption one doesn't have much of a financial advantage by choosing life insurance.
+I haven't spent much time investigating the exact inner workings of life insurances, so I will make the assumption that the insurance companies price their products adequately, so one doesn't have much of a financial advantage by choosing life insurance as opposed to simply saving money & paying the cryonics membership in cash.
+I also assume that life insurance companies can accurately price in the arrival date of LEV.

 > Minimum Cryopreservation Funding:
 > • \$200,000.00 Whole Body Cryopreservation […].